binaryphile/rubsh/README.md

 useful and intuitive methods for manipulating them.

-It cribs some of its organization from ruby's core libraries, making it easier to absorb and remember.
-Rubsh also borrows file and path concepts from ruby's apis.
+It cribs some of its organization from ruby's core libraries, making it easier to absorb, especially if you have ruby experience, but it should also be fairly easy for anyone familiar with object-oriented concepts.

 How It Works
 ------------